nerdguidedc/nerdguidedc.github.io/_posts/2016-04-22-wonder-at-night.md

   city: Washington
   state: DC
   zip: 20006
-tags: [ 'Renwick Gallery', '21+ Events', 'After Hours' ]
+tags: [ 'Renwick Gallery', '21+ Events', 'Smithsonian After Hours' ]
 excerpt: >
   Your last chance to party at the best exhibition in the history of DC before it's gone forever!